lyndon025/playtested/src/content/article/2023-07-17-gear-up-shoot-and-loot-extract-trade--first-impressions---arena-breakout.md

 ---
-title: "Gear up, Shoot and Loot, Extract, Trade | First Impressions - Arena Breakout"
+author: lyndonguitar
+category: Review
-description: "Set in a war-torn city Kamona with a post-apocalyptic atmosphere, Arena Breakout drops players into the midst of a fierce battle for survival.
+description: Set in a war-torn city Kamona with a post-apocalyptic atmosphere, Arena Breakout drops players into the midst of a fierce battle for survival.
 You'll find yourself navigating through desolate streets, abandoned buildings, and treacherous alleyways, all while engaging in heart-pounding do-or-die firefights against both AI-controlled enemies and other players.
-The game's atmosphere is amazing, immersing you in a war-torn world where danger lurks around every corner."
+The game's atmosphere is amazing, immersing you in a war-torn world where danger lurks around every corner.
+featured: false
 pubDate: 2023-07-17
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "arena-breakout:-realistic-fps"]
+tags:
-featured: false
+- taptap
+- arena-breakout:-realistic-fps
-thumb: ""
+thumb: ''
+title: Gear up, Shoot and Loot, Extract, Trade | First Impressions - Arena Breakout
 ---

 Set in a war-torn city Kamona with a post-apocalyptic atmosphere, Arena Breakout drops players into the midst of a fierce battle for survival.
 You'll find yourself navigating through desolate streets, abandoned buildings, and treacherous alleyways, all while engaging in heart-pounding do-or-die firefights against both AI-controlled enemies and other players.
 The game's atmosphere is amazing, immersing you in a war-torn world where danger lurks around every corner.